-Second, this study answers the ambiguity of the amplification effect of financial resilience on asset prices mentioned by Daadmehr (2024), by quantifying this kind of resilience and taking into account the firm's financial status.
+This study answers the ambiguity of the amplification effect of financial resilience on asset prices mentioned by Daadmehr (2024), by quantifying this kind of resilience and taking into account the firm's financial status in an appropriate mechanism for asset pricing models.
 The methodology in this part clearly reveals how the amplification effect of corporate financials has a significant impact on the dividend stream.
 In order to understand to what extent such amplification affects the asset pricing implications, the paper estimates dividend growth and calibrates preference parameters based on a novel extension of Barro (2006) including the workplace resilience (Koren and Peto, 2020) and financial resilience components.
 The estimated dividend growth highlights that the effect of workplace resilience is dominant although the impact of firms' financial resilience is statistically significant.